teracow/googliser/README.md

 **Required!** The search-phrase to look for.
 Enclose whitespace in quotes e.g. *"small brown cows"*

 `-f` or `--failures [INTEGER]`
 How many download failures before exiting?
 Default is 40.
 Enter 0 for unlimited (this may try to download all results - so only use if there are many failures).
 In rare circumstances, it is possible for the script to show more failures than this.
-Worst case would be reported as high as `((failures - 1) + concurrency)`.
-The inevitable consequence of concurrent downloads. :)
+Worst case would be reported as high as `((failures - 1) + parallel)`.
+The inevitable consequence of parallel downloads. :)

-`-c` or `--concurrency [INTEGER]`
+`-p` or `--parallel [INTEGER]`
-How many concurrent image downloads?
+How many parallel image downloads?
 Default is 8.
 Maximum is 40. **Larger is not necessarily faster!**

 `-t` or `--timeout [INTEGER]`
 Number of seconds before Wget gives up.
 Default is 15.
 Maximum is 600 (10 minutes).